-That’s the question posed by the article in Dark Reading, “In App Development, Does No-Code Mean No Security?”
-The article poses the conundrum simply: “The question is whether no-code also means no security.”
-It goes on to quote Vinay Mamidi, senior director of project management at security vendor Virsec: “While trained developers may have varying levels of skill in security, no-code developers are generally oblivious to security best practices or risks.”
+That’s the question posed by the article in Dark Reading, “In App Development, Does No Code Mean No Security?”
+The article poses the conundrum simply: “The question is whether no code also means no security.”
+It goes on to quote Vinay Mamidi, senior director of project management at security vendor Virsec: “While trained developers may have varying levels of skill in security, no code developers are generally oblivious to security best practices or risks.”

-The reason for that, the article notes, is that no-code developers haven’t been trained in security, as have more experienced developers.
-Because of that, it’s vital that businesses choose low-code/no-code platforms that “themselves build security into the final product,” the article says.
+The reason for that, the article notes, is that no code developers haven’t been trained in security, as have more-experienced developers.
+Because of that, it’s vital that businesses choose low code/ no code platforms that “themselves build security into the final product,” the article says.

 That doesn’t mean, though, that IT should assume that every aspect of security will be handled by the platforms.
 Hahad warns, “In no way does this solve the general problem of securing an application.
 Patching for vulnerable subsystems and third-party code still needs to be done, for example."